(Original post: June 28, 2022, Updated April 27, 2023)

 Use the dispute process offered by credit reporting agencies to report any paid medical debt or other errors.
 You can use these links:

 Federal law requires credit bureaus to investigate any disputes within 30 days (or 45 days if you got your report through the free annual report service).
 The credit bureau then must notify you within five days of completing its investigation.

-What if the credit bureau doesn’t remove from my report the medical debt I’ve paid off, even after I disputed it?
+What if the credit bureau doesn’t remove from my report the medical debt I’ve paid off, or medical debt under $500, even after I disputed it?

 If the credit bureau does not respond within a timely manner or denies your dispute, you can submit a complaint to the Consumer Financial Protection Bureau (CFPB).
 Companies have 15 days to respond to you before your complaint is published on the public database that is used by the CFPB to track consumer problems.